 Since 2003, the European Marine Energy Centre Ltd (EMEC) has provided purpose-built, accredited open-sea testing facilities for wave and tidal energy convertors across four test sites in the Orkney Islands.
-Shapinsay Sound test site is situated east of Kirkwall and is a small-scale (0.9km x 0.4km) non-grid connected tidal energy test site situated in relatively benign velocity marine currents with a peak of 1.5m/s.
+Scapa Flow, situated in relatively sheltered waters in Scapa Flow, offshore from Howequoy Head near St Mary's, to the south of Kirkwall, was established in 2011 and is a small-scale non-grid connected wave energy test site.